data-fair/data-fair/doc/pages/user-guide-backoffice/content-en.md

 ---
-title: Create content pages on your portal
+title: Create thematic pages on your portal
 section: 11
 subsection : 1
 updated: 2021-09-30